PavanRangani/docs/docs/prd/gifting/gifting.md

 #### Auto delete tax return

 - When Gift is deleted and due to that now single individual 15000 threshold is not valid then system auto deletes gift tax return even that tax return was created manually by user.

+## Annual Gift amount change

+Time to time Annual Gift amount limit can be changed.

+For Gifts created before 2018, the above limit is $14,000.
+For Gifts created in between 2018-2021 limit is $15,000.
+For Gifts created after 2021, the limit is $16,000.

+So when this limit is changed, we have one configuraion in application.
+Updating that configuration, system will work accordingly.
+No code update is needed.

+This change will affect in triggering tax return and crummey trust gift distribution.